3 men arrested after a shooting at a Minnesota bar leaves 1 dead and more than a dozen wounded - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kay Jones, Gregory Lemos and Alex Medeiros contributed to this report.
+CNN’s Kay Jones, Adrienne Broaddus, Gregory Lemos, Andy Rose and Alex Medeiros contributed to this report.

 Comments